mjordan/islandora_workbench/README.md

 The media type for a given file (for example, `image`, `file`, `document`, `audio`, or `video`) can be set in two ways in Workbench's configuration for `create` and `add_media` tasks.

 1. Globally, via the `media_type` configuration option.
 If this is present (for example `media_type: document`), all media created by Workbench will be assigned that media type.
+Use this option if all of the files in your batch are to be assigned the same media type.
 1. On a per-media basis, via a mapping from file extensions to media types.
-This is done by including a mapping like this one in your configuration file:
+This is done by including a mapping in the `media_types` option (notice the plural) like this one in your configuration file:

    ```
    media_types: